 To find even more awesome Valentine’s Day kids books and activities, be sure to visit the Valentine’s Read and Play Blog Hop main page.

-You can also follow our Valentine’s Day pinterest page at:
+You can also follow my Valentine’s Day pinterest page at:

 Follow One Time Through’s board Valentines Day with Kids on Pinterest.